klange/toaruos/README.md

 - **Remove Cairo as a dependency for the compositor.**

   Cairo is a major component of the modern ToaruOS compositor, but is the only significant third-party dependency.
 This makes the compositor, which is a key part of what makes ToaruOS "ToaruOS", an important inclusion in this project.
+Very basic work has been done to allow the compositor to build and run without Cairo, but it is a naïve approach and remains very slow.
+Implementing Cairo's clipping and SSE-accelerated blitting operations is a must.

 - **Write a vector font library.**